solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ### Task 1: Configure Server Parameters

 You will utilize the query store and logical replication in subsequent labs.
-Here you will modify the server parameters to support these exercies.
+Here you will modify the server parameters to support these exercises.
 You are going to enable query store now as it takes a few minutes for the queries to start to be recorded.

 1. Switch to the Azure Portal
 2. Browse to your primary **PREFIX-pg-flex-REGION-16** instance or writer endpoint